enasequence/read_docs/faq/cohort-subs-guide.rst

 **[T/B-Cell/Antibody profile/ENA viral sample accession]** - *derived from* - **[Top level patient sample accession]**

-A JSON file curation object (see example below) containing the relationship attribute should be created and submitted via curl to BioSamples (see instructions `here <https://www.ebi.ac.uk/biosamples/docs/references/api/submit#_submit_curation_object>`_)
+A JSON file curation object (see example below) containing the relationship attribute with the source and target sample should be created and submitted via curl to BioSamples (see instructions `here <https://www.ebi.ac.uk/biosamples/docs/references/api/submit#_submit_curation_object>`_)
 Please contact ena-path-collabs@ebi.ac.uk (or BioSamples) for technical support with sample linking using BioSamples.